Bitteneite/bitten_restoboards/bit_m0116/README.md

 2. Install the Pin Headers onto your RP2040 controller the "incorrect" way:
 	- Insert the Pin Headers from the top, rather then from the bottom.
 	- This will minimize the final height of your RP2040 controller and avoid clearance issues.
-	- **Note 1:** If you're using the [Straight Pin Headers](https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-straight-header.jpg) included with your Raspberry Pi Pico, solder it in, but **keep the solder to a minimum!** (The protruding legs need to be as thin as possible!)
+	- **Note 1:** If you're using [Straight Pin Headers](https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-straight-header.jpg), go ahead and solder it in, but **keep the solder to a minimum!** (The protruding legs need to be as thin as possible!)
-	- **Note 2:** If you're using the [Bent Pin Headers](https://www.aliexpress.com/item/4000660389713.html) mentioned previously, you will **not** need to solder it in.
+	- **Note 2:** If you're using [Bent Pin Headers](https://www.aliexpress.com/item/4000660389713.html), you will **not** need to solder it in yet.
+(You can solder them after Step 3)
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-2.jpg ' width='500'>
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-2a.gif ' width='500'>

 3. Solder your RP2040 controller onto the PCB:
 	- Before soldering, the RP2040 controller must "seat" in all the way.
-	- **Note:** If you're using the [Straight Pin Headers](https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-straight-header.jpg) included with your Raspberry Pi Pico, and the controller doesn't "seat" in all the way, go back to Step 2 and suck out any solder left on the protruding legs.
+	- **Note:** If you're using [Straight Pin Headers](https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-straight-header.jpg), and the controller doesn't "seat" in all the way, go back to Step 2 and suck out any solder left on the protruding legs.
 	- Proceed to solder all the pins.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/placeholder.png ' width='500'>